mulesoft-labs/raml-for-jax-rs/README.md

 Releases are also available on Maven Central.

 ## Contributing
 If you are interested in contributing some code to this project, thanks!
-Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.
+Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#380297ed0e474010ff43) acknowledging that you are transferring ownership.

-To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).
+To discuss this project:
+- bug/feature request: please file a github issue
+- If you're not sure: you can use the [RAML forum](http://forums.raml.org/) or [Slack](https://raml.org/slack)